 Learn How To Make Plant-Based Meals At Home!

-For those of you who want a more plant-based diet, we strongly recommend that. to download Food Monster App – With over 15,000 delicious recipes, it is the largest herbal recipe source to reduce your ecological footprint, save animals and get healthy!
+For those of you interested in eating more plant-based foods, we highly recommend downloading the Food Monster App – With over 15,000 delicious recipes, it is the largest herbal recipe source to reduce your ecological footprint, save animals and get healthy!
 And while you’re at it, we encourage you to find out about the environment and health benefits from a vegetable diet.

 Here are some great resources to get you started: